 Husband and wife team, Eamonn and Mary Gleeson have always had an entrepreneurial mind and vision.
 After giving up the day jobs as teachers to run a B&B and coffee shop in Roscommon town, they established Gleesons Townhouse and Restaurant in 1991.

-Over the last 24 years, Eamonn and Mary Gleeson have lovingly restored and made huge changes to their nineteenth century home, now a renowned family business overlooking the bustling Market Square in picturesque Roscommon Town.
+Since 1991, Eamonn and Mary Gleeson have lovingly restored and made huge changes to their nineteenth century home, now a renowned family business overlooking the bustling Market Square in picturesque Roscommon Town.
 They set about establishing the first stand-alone coffee shop in the town and on the 23rd of July 1991 Gleesons opened its doors.
 With just five guest bedrooms and a coffee shop, Eamonn and Mary moved in with their three young children, Eamonn, Fergal and Cait.
 The story had begun.

 Superbly located and with an immediate emphasis on home cooking, Gleesons was a success from the start and expansion was inevitable.
 1997 marked a major new phase, with the restaurant and a further 14 rooms being added on.
 By 1998 Gleesons Townhouse had 25 bedrooms, a restaurant and a function room.
 Now it truly is a wonderful one-stop shop, providing breakfasts, lunches and an a la carte menu up to 9.30 pm at night.